surajkarak/surajkarak.github.io/_projects/Clustering-Marketing-Data-Science.md

 *(For a walkthrough of the code and explanation of each step, <a href="https://medium.com/@karakulath.suraj/segmenting-website-visitors-into-personas-using-unsupervised-learning-649ea8e39c9e">  check out the long-form article at Medium </a>.)*

+## Tech and techniques used

+- Python in Visual Studio
+- kMeans clustering

 ## **Data Collection**